 6. Be the change you want to see

-As a manager, you need to set an example for innovative thinking so that your team understands that it’s a business priority.
+As a manager, you need to set an example for innovative thinking and idea generation so that your finance team understands that it’s a business priority.
 Day-to-day work demands can easily get in the way of creativity, so be sure to carve out time during your day specifically for new idea generation.
 And throw your own ideas into the ring, along with your employees’ proposals, for discussion and constructive criticism.
 When employees realize that you value innovation, they will value it, too.

 Innovative thinking is not just for technology, design and marketing teams.
 The finance department has much to offer the business in the way of creative ideas.
 Accounting and finance professionals can make the most of both new technologies and age-old human ingenuity if they have the support, time and encouragement from management to make it happen.
-Applying these six ideas to spark innovative thinking in the workplace can help give your team members all of the above.
+Applying these six ideas to spark innovative thinking in your organization can help give your team members all of the above.